anjalis-onion/AIR_AID_2024/README.md

 ## Output

-### The file will reuturn the path that it follows like so:
+### The file will return the path that it follows like so:
 ### Path: [[0 0]
 ###   [1 0]
 ###   [2 0]